uktrade/pg-sync-roles/README.md

 # pg-sync-roles [![PyPI package](https://img.shields.io/pypi/v/pg-sync-roles?label=PyPI%20package)](https://pypi.org/project/pg-sync-roles/) [![Test suite](https://img.shields.io/github/actions/workflow/status/uktrade/pg-sync-roles/test.yaml?label=Test%20suite)](https://github.com/uktrade/pg-sync-roles/actions/workflows/test.yaml) [![Code coverage](https://img.shields.io/codecov/c/github/uktrade/pg-sync-roles?label=Code%20coverage)](https://app.codecov.io/gh/uktrade/pg-sync-roles)

-Python utility functions to ensure that PostgreSQL roles has certain privileges on database objects or memberships of other roles - useful to periodically synchronise PostgreSQL's role and privilege system with an external store.
+Python utility functions to ensure that PostgreSQL roles have certain privileges on database objects or memberships of other roles - useful to periodically synchronise PostgreSQL's role and privilege system with an external store.

 > [!IMPORTANT]
 > While pg-sync-roles removes the need of a lot of the boilerplate in order to manage permissions, it is a light abstraction layer over the PostgreSQL permission system.
 Therefore to use pg-sync-roles effectively and securely, you should have knowledge of: